tonyketcham/puerh.wtf/content/tastings/laconic.md

 ---
 ### Infusions

-1. Very herbaceous and up front with some bitterness and astringency.
+1. Very herbaceous and upfront with some bitterness and astringency.
 Some complex, oily soupiness that feels quite spicy.
+Milk Duds.
 Cooling and minty finish with a peachy aftertaste.
 2. Super nice balance with a peaches n cream feel.
 The bitterness is toned down to almost null, really fitting in nicely.
 The finish is smooth and a bit papery or woody.
 Some bright Meyer lemon notes.
 Lifting spicey herbs.
 3. Oilier with even less astringency.
 Not as balanced as the last infusion but it's fantastic in a different way.
 Sweet and floral while still being spice-forward.
 Long and persistent herbal cooling of the mouth & throat in the finish.
 Nice touch of *huigan* as well.
 I love these types of finishes in sheng.
 4. Sweeter with a more sticky mouthfeel.
 Very drinkable and easy to just down a cup real fast.